bufbuild-ru/docs/blog/grpc-microservice-with-connect/index.md

 }
 ```

 `‍`To create the Postgres database, I’m going to create a `docker-compose.yml` file at the workspace root.
-Nothing special here—basically, the minimal configuration needed to get up and running.
+Nothing special here — basically, the minimal configuration needed to get up and running.

 ```protobuf
 $ cat docker-compose.yml